imbrem/old-isotope-semantics/sections/free-model.typ

 TODO: α-renaming

 We may hence define a structural equivalence relation on well-typed terms and block bodies as follows:

+TODO: parametrization by (equivalence) relation on terms...

+TODO: think about (generalized) peephole rewrites

 $
 #tybox(
   $Γ entp(p) e ≅ e': A$,